Online Allocation Problem with Two-sided Resource Constraints

 In this section, we consider the completely unknown distribution setting.
 Under this setting, we first divide the incoming $T$ requests into multiple stages and run an inner loop similar to \cref{alg:2} in each stage.
-The differences between the inner loop and \cref{alg:2} are three-folds: i). choose the deviation parameter $\beta=\varepsilon$ instead of $\tau$, where $\varepsilon$ is an error parameter defined in \cref{thm:4}; ii). pessimistically reduce the estimated objective value from $W^{r-1}$ to $Z^r$ in each stage for boosting the chance of success, where $W^{r-1}$ is estimated by \cref{alg: obj estimator}; iii). consider the relative error of objective and the maximum relative error of constraints as $\varepsilon_{y,r}$ and $\varepsilon_{x,r}$ separately in each stage, instead of using the global error parameter $\varepsilon$.
+The differences between the inner loop and \cref{alg:2} are three-fold: i). choose the deviation parameter $\beta=\varepsilon$ instead of $\tau$, where $\varepsilon$ is an error parameter defined in \cref{thm:4}; ii). pessimistically reduce the estimated objective value from $W^{r-1}$ to $Z^r$ in each stage for boosting the chance of success, where $W^{r-1}$ is estimated by \cref{alg: obj estimator}; iii). consider the relative error of objective and the maximum relative error of constraints as $\varepsilon_{y,r}$ and $\varepsilon_{x,r}$ separately in each stage, instead of using the global error parameter $\varepsilon$.
+We consider that $\epsilon_{y,r}$ describes the error we care about the most (objective) and $\epsilon_{x,r}$ describes the rest errors (constraints and objective estimates).
+Distinguishing these error terms allows for more refined results, but will lead to the competitive ratio of the same order in our settings.
 In \cref{alg:3}, we name the proposed algorithm by $A_1$ to facilitate the analysis.